J-B Weld can be found in every mechanic’s toolbox. There’s no better way to repair metal without welding.

 1: Prepare the surface beforehand

-Use rough grit sandpaper or a grinding tool to grind the surface down to bare metal.
+Use rough grit sandpaper or a grinding tool to grind the surface down to the bare metal.

 Use acetone, isopropyl alcohol, or some other degreaser for the best results.